woleet/woleet-backendkit/README.md

 Go to the installation directory.

-Choose which version of the initialization script you want to use: 2 versions are provided, initialize-docker.sh and initialize-node.sh, depending on whether you want to run the NodeJS server directly or embed it into a Docker container.
+Choose which version of the initialization script you want to use: 2 versions are provided, initialize-docker.sh and initialize-node.sh, depending on whether you want to run the Node.js server directly or embed it into a Docker container.

 Run the initialization script with the following parameters:
 - cert=<PATH_TO_CERTIFICATE> path to your certificate.